 For the simulation environment to generate representative training runs, a reasonable model for how the vehicle moves through the water is needed.
-While there has been work on three-dimensional dynamic models for small marine vehicles [1], a two-dimensional model, considering yaw, surge, and sway while ignoring pitch, roll, and heave has been implemented.
+While there has been work on three-dimensional dynamic models for small marine vehicles [1], a two-dimensional model, considering vaw, surge, and sway while ignoring pitch, roll, and heave has been implemented.
 Ignoring pitch, roll, and heave is common practice for small surface vehicles [2] in low sea states where affects like broaching can be ignored.
-For propulsion, the vehicle is equipped with two Torqeedo Cruise 2.0R thrusters in a skid steering configuration.
-One thruster is attached to the pontoons on either side of the vehicle, and can be used to accelerate/decelerate in the longitudinal direction and apply a torque to induce rotation.
+For propulsion, the vehicle is equipped with four SeaBotix BTD150 thrusters in a skid steering configuration.
+Two thrusters are along the centerline of the vehicle, and they can be used to accelerate/decelerate in the longitudinal direction.
+The remaining two thrusters are on either side of the vehicle, and can be used to accelerate/decelerate in the longitudinal direction and apply a torque to induce rotation.
 As such, the dynamic model consists of these states: